Days Until Protest Season

 How AIY Helps You Reduce Your Property Tax Bill

-Search Your Property Address
+Step 1: Enter Your Property Address

-Download Your Professional Protest Evidence
+Step 2: Get Your AIY Protest Evidence

-Use It in Your Protest
+Step 3: Use It in Your Protest

 Understanding Your Property Value (Before You Protest)

-Understanding how property values are estimated can help homeowners better evaluate their appraisal notice and the information used during a protest.
+appraisal notice and the information used during a protest.

 What Is Mass Appraisal And How Does It Work?